chenjunqian/goframedocs/docs/core-component/orm/chain-opts/query/all-count.md

-# ORM Chain Options - Query - AllAndCount
+# ORM Query - AllAndCount

 The `AllAndCount` method, available from version v2.5.0, is used to query both a list of data records and the total count of records simultaneously.
 This method is typically used in scenarios involving pagination, simplifying the logic required for pagination queries.